kissu/quorum-i18n/README.md

-# This repository is synced with the Quorum Weblate
+# This repository is synced with the Quorum Weblate - Quorum team

 This repository actually drives the translations for the quorum apps.